Sinadalee/news_summary_backend/README.md

 This document outlines key decisions and design trade-offs made while developing the news summarization backend.

+## LLM Impact Design

+Originally, the plan was to use view counts to determine importance, but RSS feeds do not provide view statistics.
+To address this, we designed a new scoring system based on:

+* **Frequency**: how often the same article appears across multiple sources.
+* **Impact**: score calculated by the LLM with regional context

 ## Timezone-Aware Summarization

 Each region is associated with a specific timezone.
 Articles are grouped by their localized publish date.
 This ensures that users in different regions receive timely summaries according to their own day cycle.